By Sonali Kokra Aug. 23, 2019

 I remember the large sack full of Parle-G’s two-rupee variant that was a permanent fixture in the boot of our car.
 Those biscuits were strictly off-limits, meant only to be handed out to the kids begging at the signal.
 For a while, I truly believed that the sack was magical — I never once saw it empty.
 Parle-G was my diabetic grandfather’s favourite treat, and the rare times when I heard my grandmother storming, matching her husband’s ferocity, it could always be traced back to tell-tale crumbs on his dhoti.
 The man could move to a completely unknown city with a wife and six children and set up a successful business, but was unequal to the task of hiding the evidence of his illicit indulgence.

 The biscuit was also Lala’s — my school’s watchman — favourite, and the only way to get him to open the school gates and let you inside after the morning bell was with bribes of Parle-G. I remember the day we were taken to Parle’s iconic Mumbai factory for an educational visit.
 And the look of rapturous delight on Lala’s face.
 And if I concentrate, I can still smell the overwhelmingly sweet smell of the sugar, flour and dairy concoction that is baked into the biscuit I know and love.
 For over two decades, I’ve thought about that day, Lala, and the packets of biscuits that were piled into every child’s arms by a laughing plant manager at the end of the visit, every time I’ve crossed Vile Parle and breathed in the faint scent emanating from the factory.
 There was something oddly reassuring about its familiarity.
 I felt like a part of my childhood had forever slipped away the day the factory was shuttered in 2016.
-And now this devastating news of mass lay-offs.
-How long before the much-marketed cream-filled centres and the odious pretenders otherwise known as cookies force the simple slab of glucose from my childhood into permanent retirement?
-I’m not grown up enough to live in a world without Parle-G. Are you?
+And then came the devastating news of mass lay-offs in August last year.
+How long before the much-marketed cream-filled centres and the odious pretenders otherwise known as cookies force the simple slab of glucose from my childhood into permanent retirement, I wondered.

 Sonali Kokra is a journalist, writer, editor and media consultant from Mumbai.
 She writes on feminism, gender rights, sexuality, relationships, and lifestyle.
 In her 12-year-long career, she has written for national and international magazines, newspapers and websites.
 She was last seen as the lifestyle editor of NDTV, and HuffPost.com, and has published a coffee table book on Shah Rukh Khan.